EXCLUSIVE-EU frets naval mission off Libya could draw more migrants to sea

 but fears that could encourage more migrants to take to sea in

-the hope of being rescued and taken to Europe, according to an
+hopes of being rescued and taken to Europe, according to an EU

 craft, the paper drawn up before Sunday's mass drowning